Bayt-al-Hikmah/FastifyJs/Workshop3/Workshop3.md

 ```

 **Serve Static Files**
-We serve CSS and avatar images using `fastify-static`.
+We serve CSS and avatar images using `@fastify/static`.

 **`plugins/static.js`:**